 Temperature and Humidity

 When it comes to fertilizing, location is key.
 You can spread nitrogen-rich fertilizer around the base of the apple tree, but it has to be kept about 2 1/2 feet away from the trunk.
+For the amount to use, follow the product label instructions.

 The fertilizer should be raked evenly into the soil, and this process should be repeated after three months (assuming it was first fertilized in the spring).
 The same fertilizer can be applied in a 3-foot circle around the apple tree after it reaches two years of age.